gpitt71/gemact-code/gemact/source/api.rst

 GEMAct provides a software implementation of average cost methods for claims reserving based on the collective risk model framework.

-The methods implemented in GEMAct are the Fisher-Lange in :cite:t:`fisher99` the collective risk model for claims reserving in :cite:t:`ricotta16`.
+The methods implemented are the Fisher-Lange in :cite:t:`fisher99` the collective risk model for claims reserving in :cite:t:`ricotta16`.

 GEMAct allows for tail estimates and assumes the triangular inputs to be provided as a ``numpy.ndarray`` with two equal dimensions ``(I,J)``, where ``I=J``.